 That’s an issue I’ve seen with some of these other bars or if you’ve squatted with the power bar which might have center knurling but there are still some smooth parts of the bar on the shaft that can lead to slipping.

-For that reason, a lot of people chalk their back in competition to negate this, in training they might wear A7 bar grip shirt or things of that nature.
+For that reason, a lot of people chalk their back in competition to negate this, in training, they might wear an A7 bar grip shirt or things of that nature.
 Therefore, the knurl on this specialty bar for squats is fairly aggressive, which I like a lot.😁

 4. Wide center Knurling than other power bars: